Suomi.fi

 Report your stay as a citizen of a Nordic country

 If you are going to live in Finland for more than six months, you must notify the Finnish authorities of your stay.
-Visit a service location of the Digital and Population Data Services Agency (the local register office) for your identification within one month of your move.
+Visit a service location of the Digital and Population Data Services Agency for your identification within one month of your move.

 At the same time, you will be assigned a Finnish personal identity code.
 If you live in Finland for more than a year, you can also obtain a home municipality in Finland.